yuanheng-zhao/ColossalAI/examples/inference/serving/torch_serve/README.md

 ## Steps to deploy a model

 ###  1.download/prepare a model
 We will download a bloom model, and then zip the downloaded model.
-You could download the model from [HuggingFace](https://huggingface.co/models) manually, or you might want to refer to this script [download_model.py](https://github.com/pytorch/serve/blob/c3ca2599b4d36d2b61302064b02eab1b65e1908d/examples/large_models/utils/Download_model.py) provided by pytorch-serve team to help you download a snapshot of the model.
+You could download the model from [HuggingFace](https://huggingface.co/models) manually, or you might want to refer to this script [download_model.py](https://github.com/pytorch/serve/blob/c3ca2599b4d36d2b61302064b02eab1b65e1908d/examples/large_models/utils/Download_model.py) written by [pytorch-serve](https://github.com/pytorch/serve) team to help you download a snapshot of the model.

 ```bash
 # download snapshots